Stop Picking Tactics. Start Building Strategy.

 Maybe.
 But maybe not.
 Some people genuinely enjoy that process.
 The research, the serendipity of finding something unexpected, and the sense of control that comes from building a trip piece by piece.
 If that’s how they experience it, there’s no push.
 No push means no motivation to switch.

 So when a customer says they’re “wasting time” or “it’s a bit frustrating”, your job is to go deeper.
 What does that time cost them?
 What is the frustration actually causing?
-If the scattered planning is delaying their visa application, and a delayed visa application means they can’t book their accommodation, and if they don’t book their accommodation, they might lose the dates they wanted — now you have a push with teeth.
+If the scattered planning is delaying their visa application, and a delayed visa application means they can’t book their accommodation, and if they don’t book their accommodation, they might lose the dates they wanted.
+Now you have a push with teeth.
 A push with consequences.

 The push isn’t what people say they feel.
 It’s what they’re actually experiencing at the level that matters.